Wafer Sawing is the process of singulating the wafer into individual die ready for subsequent assembly.

 Prior to sealing parts, they are put through a Vacuum bake-out process to remove moisture and other residues from the component surface.
 Devices can be hermetically sealed in a wide variety of inert gas atmospheres including N2, Ar, O2, depending on the customers’ exact requirements.

 Fine and Gross leak tests are carried out to MIL-STD-883.
-Optocap has achieved leak rates of <5E-9 for a fiber-coupled butterfly package.
+Alter Technology (formerly Optocap) has achieved leak rates of <5E-9 for a fiber-coupled butterfly package.
 This offers the potential of reducing the length of lifetime tests in certain applications.

 44 1506 403550Send e-mail